willkoehler/docs/aws.md

   * Start the instance
   * Re-associate the elastic IP with the new instance

-Although, the AWS-id of the new virtual machine will be the same, it will have a new private IP Addresse, and DNS name.
+Although, the AWS-id of the new virtual machine will be the same, it will have a new private IP Address, and DNS name.
 You will need to update the server configuration to use the new private IP address.
 Get the server's private IP address and private DNS from the AWS console.
 Edit `instance-production.yml` and update the appropriate fields (shown below)